muhdyasin/MASDAC/src/CSS/README.md

 * `node_modules` is intentionally excluded from version control.
 * Tailwind is compiled locally using the CLI.
 * The output CSS file is committed for easy static hosting.
+* No JavaScript framework is used by design to keep the site lightweight and framework-agnostic.
+* Tailwind CSS v4 uses `@import "tailwindcss/preflight"` in `src/input.css`.

 ---